NOAA-PSL/land-SCF_proc/README.md

 To compile:
 ./build.sh

-Test case on hera: /scratch2/BMC/gsienkf/Clara.Draper/DA_test_cases/snow/fIMS
+To run, see example in test/

-Clara Draper, Tseganeh Gichamo, with input from Youlong Xia.
+Clara Draper.
 June, 2021.